Hong Kong democracy activist Joshua Wong arrested for 2019 illegal assembly

 An anti-mask law was introduced last year in a bid to help police identify the protesters they suspected of committing crimes and it is facing a challenge in court.
 In the meantime, the Hong Kong government has made face masks mandatory in most circumstances due to the coronavirus pandemic.

-Additional reporting by Donny Kwok; Writing by Farah Master; Editing by Kim Coghill
+Additional reporting by Donny Kwok and Estelle Shirbon in London; Writing by Farah Master; Editing by Kim Coghill and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.